Every object in the National Museum tells a story and our dynamic, curriculum-linked school programs bring these stories to life.

 Frequently asked questions

 To protect the Museum’s collection, we do not allow backpacks, food or drink in our galleries.
-We prefer that students leave their bags on the bus.
+Please leave all school bags on the bus.
 If that is not possible, limited storage space is available.
 Water and medications may be carried into the galleries in small bags that are available from the Information Desk.

 Cameras may be used in the galleries, however photography is not permitted in temporary exhibitions.

-There are many areas for students to eat their lunch, including the outside deck, lake foreshore and the Gandel Atrium during wet weather.
-You can pre-order lunches for your students via our Venue Coordinator, phone +61 2 6208 5191.
+There are many areas for students to eat recess and lunch, including the outside deck, lake foreshore and the Gandel Atrium during wet weather.

 We welcome all visitors and our accessibility services include hearing loops, free wheelchair hire, large print guides and more.